louislam/uptime-kuma/README.md

 docker run -d --restart=always -p 3001:3001 -v uptime-kuma:/app/data --name uptime-kuma louislam/uptime-kuma:1
 ```

+⚠️ Please use a **local volume** only.
+Other types such as NFS are not supported.

 Browse to http://localhost:3001 after starting.

 ### 💪🏻 Non-Docker